 - What is your charge (OWI, High BAC, OWI 2nd Offense, OWI 3rd Offense)?

 - What happened?

 - When did it happen?

-- Did you take a breath test?
+- Did you take a breath test or a blood test?

-- If so, what were the results?
+- If so, do you know the results?

 We'll want to know as much as possible about what was going on before, during and after your arrest.

 Where is your Case?